 Part of cleansing and conditioning is detangling.
 Your hair products will work much better and deliver more even results when they reach all of your strands.
 And, tangled hair will not only look less than stellar in its final style, it won't get all the benefits of the products you put on it.
 Hair that's saturated with conditioner is in prime detangling condition, whether you use your fingers, a comb, or detangling brush, so take advantage.

 Using Ingredients That Don't Work for Your Hair

-Not Rinsing Completely
+Not Thoroughly Rinsing

 Some women purposely don't rinse all of their conditioner out to keep it hydrated throughout the day, but if this isn't for you, be sure and thoroughly rinse after your co-wash.
 Otherwise, you run the risk of buildup.
-Also, some conditioners leave a filmy mask if not rinsed well and this can interfere with styling products.
+Also, some conditioners leave a filmy mask if not rinsed well, and this can interfere with styling products.
 Your water should run clear, but you should still have a good amount of slip on your hair.

 "Co-washing is an alternative to harsh shampoos because it cleanses the hair while maintaining some of the hair's natural oils," says Whiteman.
 However, removing buildup should always be a priority, especially for those with oiler hair types and heavy product users.
 If you are a heavy product user, be sure to have a clarifying shampoo on hand to bust that buildup.

 Gavazzoni Dias MFR.
 Pro and contra of cleansing conditioners.
 Skin Appendage Disord.
 2019;5(3):131-134. doi:10.1159/000493588

 Trüeb RM, Henry JP, Davis MG, Schwartz JR. Scalp condition impacts hair growth and retention via oxidative stress.
 Int J Trichology.
 2018;10(6):262-270. doi:10.4103/ijt.ijt_57_18